elhamamini/MechaCar_Statistical_Analysis-2/README.md

 ## Linear Regression to Predict MPG
 <img src="static/resources/multi-linear.png" alt="Multi Linear Regression" width="600"/> <br />
-- This multi-linear regression model based on data representing 50 samples of 6 variables, there is significant correlation based on vehicle length and ground clearance effect on MPG to consider as key features of MPG.
+- Multi-linear regression model based on data representing 50 samples of 6 variables.
+Found significant correlation of vehicle length and ground clearance to effect MPG.
+There is a minor correlation to MPG with vehicle weight as well, however it does not as fall within standard tolerance.
 <br />

 ## Summary Statistics on Suspension Coils
 <img src="static/resources/coil_analysis.png" alt="Multi Linear Regression" width="600"/> <br />
-- This grouped summary showing 3 manufacturing lots and the consistency of suspension coils show inconsistencies in performance of locations
+- Grouped summary showing the 3 manufacturing lots and consistency results of suspension coil production accross these locations.
 <br />

 ## T-Tests on Suspension Coils